 If Crowe had been just a bit more of a man, he might have protested, but something about his new passengers—perhaps their guns—rendered him rather permissive.
-Jake and his cohort, who had both been riding bareback, dismounted their horses, and the animals stood by the carriage as if awaiting further instruction.
+Jake and his cohort dismounted their horses, and the animals stood by the carriage as if awaiting further instruction.
 Jake's partner climbed on top of the surrey to make sure Crowe didn't try anything funny, and Jake, true to his word, clambered inside of the carriage, sitting opposite Maura.
-When they didn't start moving immediately, Jake lazily pulled out his gun and fired a shot upwards.
+When they failed to start moving, Jake lazily pulled out his gun and fired a shot upwards.
 Maura jumped again, but Jake just smirked, knowing that because of his aim, he hadn't been in danger of actually shooting Crowe.
 Nonetheless it did the trick, and they set off at a quick clip, Jake and his companion's horses keeping up all the way.

-"No need to look so worried, ma'am," Jake said, making himself comfortable by putting his feet up on the seat by Maura.
+"No need to look so worried, miss," Jake said, putting his feet up on the seat by Maura.
 She scooted as far away from them as possible.
-His boots appeared to be made of snakeskin, but were so heavily caked in mud and red dust that it was almost hard to tell for certain.
+His boots appeared to be made of snakeskin, but were so caked in mud and red dust that it was almost hard to tell for certain.
 One thing was for sure, and that was that they smelled worse than a donkey that had been ruminating on rotten asparagus.
 Jake emitted a low chuckle.
 "If you continue to stare like that, I might start feelin' mighty bad about myself."

 "S-sorry," Maura stammered.

 After a minute or two had passed and he really seemed to be asleep, Maura allowed herself the opportunity to study Jake more closely.
 For someone who talked so big, he was surprisingly thin—or maybe limber would be the better word.
-She had to wonder if Crowe would've been so intimidated had it not been for the gun slung lazily around Jake's slender hips; without that weapon, he seemed to hardly pose much of a physical threat.
+She had to wonder if Crowe would've been so intimidated had it not been for the gun slung around Jake's slender hips; without that weapon, he didn't seem to pose much of a physical threat.
 A thin, fringed vest added little weight to his trim frame, and despite his bravado, there was something strangely delicate about him.
-He soon proved to be a much more interesting subject to examine than the foreign landscape.
+He fast proved to be a much more interesting subject to examine than the foreign landscape.

 "Your mustache is askew," Maura said blankly.

-Which is when it finally dawned on Maura that this was not a man.
+Which is when it dawned on Maura that this was not a man.